djolobolonjez/RISCV-kernel/README.md

 # riscv-kernel
-Simple and fully functional multitasking kernel for RISC-V from scratch
+Developed a fully functional multitasking kernel for RISC-V from scratch Implemented some concepts such as memory allocation, threads, semaphores and input/output system